Family New Year’s Eve Fun + Things to Do Around Toronto in January

 Winter Fun in Toronto January - SavvyMom

-Good-bye 2023 and hello 2024!
+Good-bye 2025.
+Hello 2026!
 Toronto in January continues its tradition of being one of the quieter months events-wise (and let’s be honest, we could probably all do with a bit of at-home downtime), there are more than a couple fun, family-friendly things happening this month.

 Below we round up a few ways to keep your kids entertained in January and a few spots where you can celebrate a family-friendly New Year’s Eve.
-And don’t forget that there are multiple events from our December round-up that are running into January, thanks to the kids not heading back to school until the second week of the month.
-These attractions include a panto-style take on Rapunzel that’s running until Sunday January 7th at the Wychwood Theatre and a theatrical production of Don’t Let the Pigeon Drive the Bus, on until Sunday January 14th at the Randolph Theatre.
+And don’t forget that there are multiple events from our December round-up that are running into January, thanks to the kids not heading back to school until January 5th, like Winterfest at Canada’s Wonderland until Saturday January 3.

 We hope that you and your family have a great winter break that includes at least some time to relax and recharge.